Toads are different to frogs in many ways.

 - All tadpoles fed with Early Stage Tadpole Food.

 - 8th August - first toad tadpoles with back legs but with their tails still in place.

 - We started feeding Late Stage Tadpole Food.

 - 27th August (4 months from spawn) - some tiny toads hopping amongst the pond plants with 4 legs and no tails.

 - 10th September some young toadlets had ventured out of the water and climbed amongst the moist plants nearby.

 - At each point that we saw some new development there were still others at earlier stages that would catch up within the next couple of weeks.

 - The adults will leave the pond shortly after mating to return to their hiding places in long grass or under sheds where they sleep all day and forage for insects at night.

-- Toads will benefit from the cover and protection supplied by moist or waterlogged plantings around the pond edge to hide in during Summer as they mature.
+- Toadlets will benefit from the cover and protection supplied by moist or waterlogged plantings around the pond edge to hide in during late Summer/Autumn as they mature.

 You might like early stemmed plants for toad spawning and feeds to help tadpoles thrive: